kevxcyj/atlas-web-development/html_advanced/README.md

 HTML ADVANCED

-This is the read me for the HTML Advnaced project that's all about me.
+This is the read me for the HTML Advnaced project.
 This project was built focusing on the HTML structure.

 Concepts that were covered: